Show All Answers

 Member’s swim is on Friday mornings.
 The zero depth-3 ½ foot area is open for members from 9:00 am - 11:00 am.

 Patrons 48" and taller may ride the slides without lifejackets.
-Patrons under 48" or less than 6 years of age may use the Red Slide.
+Patrons under 48" and less than 6 years of age may use the Red Slide.
 Parent supervision is required for use of the Red Slide.

 In order to use the Yellow Drop Slides, patrons must be able to swim two widths of the pool doing front crawl without stopping.